bugfactory/posts/docker-for-beginners/docker-for-beginners-en.md

 ## How to install

 To install it is not complicated, and it is possible to find a variaety of articles teaching how to do it in the distribuition you like more.
-Just be aware about the ???????, such as:
+Just be aware about the requeriments, such as:

  - 64-bit installation regardless of your distribution version
  - kernel must be 3.10 at minimum